admost/amrapi/content/user-revenue/user-network-base-ad-revenue/index.en.md

     - If you are getting **404 response** status when trying to download the file.
 The file is not prepared yet.
 Please wait a while and try again.

-- The date parameter must belong to 2 days before (however our suggestion is `4 days` for more accuracy)
-  - If you want to get current date data.
-You can use `is_realtime` parameter.

 - The download file name is generated with appID, date and timestamp
     - :appID:\_:date:\_bynetwork\_:timestamp:.tar.gz
     - Extracted file format: csv